realworldocaml/book/en/records.md

   end;;
 ```

-Now, our heartbeat-creation function can be rendered as follows.
+Now, our log-entry-creation function can be rendered as follows.

 ```ocaml
 # let create_log_entry ~session_id ~important message =